Book Editing Is A Worthwhile (& Necessary) Cost

 Note: If you are looking for a literary agent and a traditional publishing contract, you may need to polish your book proposal and manuscript.
 A good literary agent will help you do just that.
 Some agents will do considerable editing to make your proposal and manuscript more appealing to prospective publishers.

 A basic mechanical edit (typos, spelling, syntax, subject/verb agreement, etc.) will cost .01 to .02 cents per word.
 A substantive edit will average .02 to .025 cents and you will spend .04 to .05 cents per word for a full or comprehensive edit (includes content and style).
 If you have the resources, you could pay up into the thousands for a major edit.
 Depending on personal writing skills, the average first-time author doesn't usually need more than a mechanical or substantive edit.
 If you can afford a comprehensive edit at a nickel a word, go for it.

 *Others may charge by the page: Base price: $3.75 - $5.00 per page, based on a 250-word page (a typical page in Word, double-spaced).
 Cost is about the same as editing by the word.
 A typical page in a 5½" by 8½" book (or 6" by 9") will average 250 words.

 Note: More than price, the experience and credentials of the editor are of primary importance.
 If your writing is average (you have basic grammar skills), you might get by with a basic edit.
 If your writing needs help, a more substantive edit might be necessary.
 If you can't write at all but have a great story to tell, find a ghost writer.
 I recommend David Sluka (952-210-0000).

 Information on the correct use of numbers in manuscripts and a ton of information about proper writing and grammar is available at The Writing Lab & The OWL at Purdue (Purdue University).
-Use the site map and search function on the Owl site to answer any question about writing.
+Use the site map on the Owl site to answer any question about writing.
 It is a very thorough site.

 Christian writers need to know the proper abbreviations for the books of the Bible.